 While standing in line at the supermarket, I hoisted a copy of this month’s Vogue.
 It’s as big as a phone book, so I can’t say I picked it up.
 The customer in front of me wore a lilac cotton tiered skirt paired with a top in a discordant blue, black and white geometric pattern.

-I have weathered lean fashion eras before–which I define as a dearth of good-looking, easily available art jewelry and clothing– but I really think we have hit rock bottom.
+I have weathered sparse fashion eras before–which I define as a dearth of good-looking, easily available art jewelry and clothing– but I really think we have hit rock bottom.

 It is possible that for various lifestyle, political, and economic reasons, fashionable women have no wish to wear jewelry which suggests sumptuousness, art, art history, or the richness and colors of nature.
 Also, it’s impossible to want what you don’t see.
 The internet places a visual treasury in our hands, but if you don’t know what to ask for, names such as Miriam Haskell (fl.
 1930’s -1960’s) or Stephen Dweck (ca. 1990) mean nothing.

 If something beautiful is not on a screen, it is deemed worthless, whether it is sunlight on healthy living beings, or an opaline glass bead, or a flower, or a bead shaped like a flower, or so it seems in my more paranoid moments.
-I look at the internet a lot –ask anyone– but I look at the world, and a fortunate education in the arts has given me many good names and images to ask to see.
+A fortunate education in the arts has given me many good names and images to ask to see.
 Many students these days don’t get standard-issue education in the visual arts, for some reason I cannot fathom, so how can they ask for names and images they never heard of?

 A desert is forming: self-reinforcing visual sterility, ignorance of ignorance.